#30daysofposts – A useful and inspiring travel article, everyday for the month of June.

 A town so small that even random strangers in a pub, could have been distant relatives.

 I expected little from a small country town, but I found part of my identity, incredible cheesecake, and a unique tree in Australia’s history proving there’s something unique to find in every town, regardless of its size.
 I also learnt that chasing down ancestry can reveal far more about your identity than I had ever anticipated.

-If you need accommodation in Nhill, with no single supplement and free breakfast, check out the Nhill Oasis Motel on Agoda.
+If you need accommodation in Nhill, with no single supplement and free breakfast, check out the Nhill Oasis Motel.